Freiling87/CCU/CCU/Scratchpad.md

 Costs $1,000 to bump reputation up one level (Hostile → Annoyed etc) "Improve Faction Relations"
-Should only allow for 1 of these to simplify algorithm
+Should only allow for 1 of these to simplify algorithm But this means you'll need further faction traits
 ###			C	Sell Slaves
 New
 ###			C	Summon Professional